Muhidin123/workforce-app/README.md

 - :domain => 'mail.google.com',
 - :port => 587,
 - :user_name => `your.email@gmail.com`,
-  - change this line to desired email you want to sent tokens.
+  - change this line to desired email you want to send tokens.
 Example: `noreply@application.com`
 - :password => 'yourPassword',
   - #change this line to your email password
 - :authentication => 'login',